Burrito Pie Recipe

 - 1. In a large skillet, cook beef and onion over medium heat until meat is no longer pink.
 Add garlic; cook 1 minute longer.
 Drain.
 Stir in the beans, taco sauce, tomatoes, chilies and olives.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 20-25 minutes or until slightly thickened.

-- 2. Spread 1 cup meat mixture in each of two greased 11-in. x 7-in. baking dishes.
-Layer with 4 tortilla halves, 1 cup meat mixture and 2/3 cup cheese.
+- 2. Spread 1 cup meat mixture in each of two greased 11x7-in. baking dishes.
+Layer with four tortilla halves, 1 cup meat mixture and 2/3 cup cheese.
 Repeat twice.

 - 3. Cover and freeze one casserole for up to 3 months.
 Cover and bake the remaining casserole at 350° for 20 minutes.
 Uncover; bake 10-15 minutes longer or until bubbly and cheese is melted.
 Let stand for 5 minutes before serving.